-This report will provide a summary of activities on this project and highlight accomplishments and challenges.
+This report is an update of CLE Progress Report 2, May 1 to July 31, 2010.
+Updated information is highlighted in blue.
+The complete report with updates provides a summary of activities on this project and highlights accomplishments and challenges for the second quarter of 2010-2011.
 The report is a compilation of brief monthly reports from leaders of the components of the CLE team.
 They are organized around the broad objectives of the workplan and support the progress reported against the work plan at the end of each quarter.

 Those components are: